Quickly Find What App(s) Are Using & Draining Battery on a MacBook

 Batteries on the MacBook Pro and MacBook Air are made to offer many hours of work on a single charge.
 Unfortunately, sometimes apps get in the way of our wonderful Mac battery life, often without a user even noticing until suddenly their battery life has been drained dramatically.
 The good news is it doesn’t have to be that way, because OS X provides a very easy way to see exactly what’s using battery (well, energy), which you can then take whatever action is necessary to resolve.

 - Pull down the battery menu bar item from the top corner of the screen and look under the “Apps Using Significant Energy” section – let this list populate to see the application(s) using battery and/or power on the Mac, you can then take action by doing the following:

-- Go to the app listed, save your work, then quit the app, or address the action taking power in that app (like a browser tab or movie playing)
+- To save battery/energy, go to the app listed, save your work, then quit the app, or address the action taking power in that app (like a browser tab or movie playing)

 Saving any data from the apps listed under “Apps Using Significant Energy” and then quitting those apps is usually the best solution.
 This preserves your data and work, and then exits out of the app that was draining battery.
 If the app listed is a web browser, as shown in the screen shot, look for active web browser tabs or windows that are using things like Flash, animation, video, or AJAX, and close those if possible.